-No More Exclusions (NME) is a newly established not-for-profit grassroots coalition movement.
-We signpost sources of advice and advocacy for those affected.
+No More Exclusions (NME) is an abolitionist grassroots coalition movement, with a focus on racial justice in education.
+We don’t work to reduce exclusions – our goal is to bring school exclusions to an end.
+We work to democratise knowledge and raise critical consciousness in education.
 We campaign at local and national level on policy and law change.
 We enable young people to lead their own campaigns, to be heard and to steer the direction of the work both within NME and outside of it.
-We work in close partnerships with many organisations, activists and campaigners including community, third sector, parent and youth groups.
+We signpost sources of advice and advocacy for those affected.
+We work in close partnerships with many sister organisations, groups, activists and campaigners including community, third sector, parent and youth groups.
 We are working with others in the coalition on developing anti-racist initial teacher training and curriculum principles.

 What binds us is our shared vision for education and an unapologetic commitment to racial justice, the abolition of school exclusions and free quality inclusive education for all.

-NME has a race equality focus.
-We are working to prevent the escalating number of school exclusions across the country, especially the historically disproportionally-high rate of excluded Black Caribbean and Mixed: White/Black Caribeean children (The Centre for Research in Race and Education 2018).
+NME has a racial justice focus.
+We are working to prevent the escalating number of school exclusions across the country, especially the scandal of the historically disproportionally-high rate of excluded Black Caribbean and Mixed: White/Black Caribbean children (The Centre for Research in Race and Education 2018).

 Evidence shows that there is a strong link between exclusions, mental health, youth offending and poor life chances.
 61% of excluded children will go to prison and the numbers are rising.

 We aim to affect long-term structural change and expose the root causes:

 NME’s efforts are focused on addressing institutional racism, whiteness in education, negative stereotyping and low teachers’ expectations as well as the wider structures, policies, processes, practices and cultures that create the context within which school exclusions exist.